-Ms. Owen presented the appointment of new district directors as shown on Exhibit #3.
+Ms. Owen presented the appointment of 5 directors as shown on Exhibit #3.
+She noted that two are new directors.
+The others are beginning the appointment process for terms that are coming up for re-appointment July 1, 2021.
 She recommended approval of these appointments to their respective boards.
 A motion was made by Mr. Jett and seconded by Mr. Forst to approve the appointment as presented.
 A roll call vote was taken and those voting aye were: Forst, Herriman, Jett, Crawley and Campbell.
 Nay votes: none.
 Motion carried.